Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 • Limited to just temperature and humidity

-The 02027A1 is easy to set up, and the console is wall-mountable, or you can sit it upright on a desktop.
+As a plus, the 02027A1 is easy to set up, and the console is wall-mountable, or you can place it upright on a desk or shelf.
 Unfortunately, the viewing angles on the display are limited and it can also be hard to read when sunlight hits the screen.

 Pros